acao780/Making-Journey/journal-pages/week-11.md

 ## Technical Consideration, Decisions, and Learning Process

-This week I focused on turning the Figma design for **Your Food Diary Forest** into a working React frontend.
+After figma design, I focused on turning the Figma design for **Your Food Diary Forest** into a working React frontend.
 The goal was not only to copy the visual style, but also to build the project in a way that can be edited and extended later.

 I chose **React + Vite + TypeScript** because the website is made from several reusable page sections: Home, Forest Community, Food Diary, and About.
 React makes each page easier to manage as a separate component, Vite keeps development fast, and TypeScript helps keep page data and section settings clear.